sarashenyy/dailyarxiv/2024/2-February.md

 		- also investigate the **main contributing features** when predicting stellar and dark matter mass fractions ($f_*$, $f_{\rm DM}$) and the dark matter mass $M_{DM}$

 ## Wed, 28 Feb
-- [Discovery of Globular Cluster Candidates in the Dwarf Irregular Galaxy IC 2574 Using HST/ACS Imaging](https://arxiv.org/abs/2402.16955)Noushin Karim, Michelle L. M. Collins, Duncan A. Forbes
+- [Discovery of Globular Cluster Candidates in the Dwarf Irregular Galaxy IC 2574 Using HST/ACS Imaging](https://arxiv.org/abs/2402.16955) Noushin Karim, Michelle L. M. Collins, Duncan A. Forbes
 	- 发现在距离 3.86 Mpc 处的矮星系 IC 2574（M81星系群） 附近有 23个GC候选体，
 	- report the discovery of **23 globular cluster (GC) candidates** around the relatively isolated **dwarf galaxy IC 2574** within the Messier 81 (M81) group, at a distance of **3.86 Mpc**
 	- **data**: HST Advanced Camera for Surveys (ACS)